kaigelee/SANet/README.md

 ### 3. Speed Measurement

+#### 3.0 Latency measurement tools

+* If you have successfully installed [TensorRT](https://github.com/chenwydj/FasterSeg#installation), you will automatically use TensorRT for the following latency tests (see [function](https://github.com/chenwydj/FasterSeg/blob/master/tools/utils/darts_utils.py#L167) here).
+* Otherwise you will be switched to use Pytorch for the latency tests  (see [function](https://github.com/chenwydj/FasterSeg/blob/master/tools/utils/darts_utils.py#L184) here).

+#### 3.1 Measure the speed of the SANet

 * Measure the inference speed of SANet-100 for Cityscapes:
 ````bash
 python models/speed/sanet_speed.py --c 19 --r 1024 2048